-It is the policy of Danes Hill School to ensure that, wherever reasonably practicable, the need for manual handling is avoided.
+- 28.1 It is the policy of Danes Hill School to ensure that, wherever reasonably practicable, the need for manual handling is avoided.
 Where manual handling cannot be avoided a risk assessment will be carried out of all such activities to reduce the risk of injury to the lowest level reasonably practicable.
-All staff affected by manual handling activities should be involved in the risk assessments relating to their tasks.

-The H&S Officer will ensure that Manual Handling Risk Assessments are recorded and reviewed regularly, particularly when there have been any significant changes in work activities.
+All staff affected by manual handling activities should be involved in the risk assessments relating to their tasks. - 28.2 The Estates Director (for ground and premises) and the Head of Compliance (the rest of the school) will ensure that Manual Handling Risk Assessments are recorded and reviewed regularly, particularly when there have been any significant changes in work activities.
 All employees who are involved in manual handling activities will be given appropriate training and information.
 Lifting equipment, such as trolleys, will be provided, as necessary, when heavy equipment and items require transporting.
-Mechanical lifts should be used where possible, or work outsourced to third party contractors where possible.

-For activities where manual handling cannot be avoided, a Risk Assessment will be carried out.

-Manual handling activities will be identified and assessments conducted where necessary with results recorded.

-Formal training will be provided to departments where manual handling forms part of day-to-day routine, this will include the following:

-- o Grounds Department

-- Maintenance Department

-- o IT Department

-Employees are required to report any health problems, which may affect their ability to lift safely and also to co-operate with the Danes Hill School Health and Safety Policy.
+Mechanical lifts should be used where possible, or work outsourced to third party contractors where possible. - 28.3 For activities where manual handling cannot be avoided, a risk assessment will be carried out. - 28.4 Manual handling activities will be identified, and assessments conducted where necessary with results recorded. - 28.5 Formal training will be provided to departments where manual handling forms part of day-to-day routine, this will include the following: - o Grounds Department - Maintenance Department - o IT Department - 28.6 Employees are required to report any health problems, which may affect their ability to lift safely and also to co-operate with the Danes Hill School Health and Safety Policy.

-29. Occupational Health and Well-being of all employees
+29. Occupational Health and Well-being of All Employees

-Danes Hill School will seek to maintain a well-managed work environment, in which all reasonably practicable steps will be made to keep work-related stress to a minimum.
+- 29.1 Danes Hill School will seek to maintain a well-managed work environment, in which all reasonably practicable steps will be made to keep work-related stress to a minimum.
 Where stress factors are identified, the school aims to work with employees to ensure that appropriate steps are taken to reduce and manage stress.
-In order to achieve these policy goals, the school will seek to give effect to the following:

-- The school will communicate to all staff the content of these guidelines. - The school will encourage line managers, wherever possible, to remedy institutional features which create stress.
+In order to achieve these policy goals, the school will seek to give effect to the following: - The school will communicate to all staff the content of these guidelines. - The school will encourage line managers, wherever possible, to remedy institutional features which create stress.
 Where this is not possible, such issues should be identified and reported to the Head. - The school will operate reporting procedures with proper safeguard for confidentiality.

-30. Other Users
+30.Other Users

-Other users of the premises will have a copy of appropriate parts of this Policy and are required to cooperate with the arrangements contained therein insofar as they affect their health, safety and welfare and that of the occupants of the School.
-Conversely, other users will provide the School with a copy of their Policy so that the School can co-operate with them with regards to health, safety and welfare.
+30.1 Other users of the premises will have a copy of appropriate parts of this policy and are required to co-operate with the arrangements contained therein insofar as they affect their health, safety and welfare and that of the occupants of the School.
+Conversely, other users will provide the School with a copy of their policy so that the School can co-operate with them with regards to health, safety and welfare.

-31. Parking
+31.Parking

-The DFO is responsible for safe parking arrangements.
+31.1 The DFO is responsible for safe parking arrangements.
 Parking is not allowed in any non-designated part of the School.
 The DFO is responsible for the safety arrangements for pupils and others at the start and end of each day, when they are entering and exiting the premises at the same time as vehicles.